vmware-tanzu/tanzu-dev-portal/content/guides/containers/buildpacks/cnb-gs-kpack.md

 - kpack
 ---

-## Getting Started with Cloud Native Buildpacks: Using kpack to automate builds"

 ### What is `kpack`?

 [`kpack`](https://github.com/pivotal/kpack) is a Kubernetes-native build service that builds container images on kubernetes using [Cloud Native Buildpacks](../what-is/what-is-cnb).
 It takes source code repositories (like github) and builds the code into a container image and uploads it to the container registry of your choice.